logologologologo

 Share

-The Big Changes Coming to European Entry Requirements
+The Big Changes to European Entry Requirements

 What is the Entry/Exit System (EES)?

-Key Features of EES:
+Key Features of EES

 Who Does EES Affect?

-EES applies to all third-country nationals (non-EU citizens) entering the Schengen Area for short stays, including tourists, business travelers, and transit passengers.
-If you’re an American, Canadian, Australian, or from any other visa-exempt country, this includes you.
+EES applies to all third-country nationals (non-EU citizens) entering the Schengen Area for short stays of up to 90 days, including tourists, business travellers, and transit passengers.
+If you’re an American, Canadian, Australian, British, or from any other visa-exempt country, this includes you.
+Long-stay visa and residence permit holders are not registered in EES.

-Understanding ETIAS: Europe’s New Travel Authorization
+Understanding ETIAS: Europe’s New Travel Authorisation

-ETIAS Timeline and Requirements:
+ETIAS Timeline and Requirements

-• Validity: Multiple entries over three years
+• Validity: Multiple entries over three years, or until your passport expires — whichever comes first.

-How to Apply for ETIAS:
+How to Apply for ETIAS

 Which Countries Are Affected?